Here are the answers to questions we often hear. Have one that wasn't addressed? Give us a call!

 "Are you Certified Organic?"

 We are not Certified Organic and we do not hide this fact.
-However, we do believe in being good stewards of the soil, animals, trees, and nuts that support us.
-We have an IPM (Integrated Pest Management Program) that helps us react properly and responsibly to rising pest populations, and we only use sprays (fungicide, pesticide, herbicide) when necessary; we DO NOT treat unnecessarily or on a quick-reaction basis.
+However, we do strive to implement Regenerative Farming Practices and believe in being good stewards of the soil, animals, trees, and nuts that support us.
+We do not use herbicides in our orchards.
+We also have an IPM (Integrated Pest Management Program) that helps us react properly and responsibly to rising pest populations, and we only use sprays (fungicide and pesticide) when necessary; we DO NOT treat unnecessarily or on a quick-reaction basis.

 "Are pecans healthy for me?"